grok/wordpress-plugin-scalable-vector-graphics/readme.txt

 = 1.0 =
 * I N C E P T I O N
 = 1.1 =
 * Fixing a typo.
-This typo was caused ONLY SVG files to be allowed to upload via the media uploader.
+This typo caused ONLY SVG files to be allowed to upload via the media uploader.